NET WORTH: Unknown

 BACKGROUND: Daniel J. Warmenhoven received his B.S.E.E. from Princeton University.
 He worked for IBM, and has also held senior management positions at Hewlett-Packard.
 Warmenhoven was CEO and executive chairman of NetApp, a storage and data management company headquartered in Northern California.

-EDUCATION & YOUTH: Charmaine Warmenhoven spent three decades years as a special education teacher and administrator and has worked with the Catholic Diocese of San Jose developing and supporting parish-based programs to include people with disabilities.
-She is also a steady backer of Inclusion Collaborative, a program at the Santa Clara County Office of Education that "works to include children with special needs in child care, preschool programs and community activities."
+EDUCATION & YOUTH: Charmaine Warmenhoven spent three decades as a special education teacher and administrator and has worked with the Catholic Diocese of San Jose developing and supporting parish-based programs to include people with disabilities.
+She is also a supporter of Inclusion Collaborative, a program at the Santa Clara County Office of Education that "works to include children with special needs in child care, preschool programs and community activities."

 The Warmenhovens, via their foundation, have supported places like St. Agnes School, St. Francis High School, Bellarmine College Prep in San Jose, Child Advocates of Silicon Valley, Educare, ACE Charter Schools, Boys and Girls Clubs, Junior League of San Jose, and First Tee, a youth development program.